-Water plants and aquatic insects are the main food of these semi-domesticated swans; they have been known to denude stretches of chalk streams of their ranunculus.
+Water plants and aquatic insects are the main food of these semi-domesticated swans; they have been known to denude stretches of chalk streams of their water-crowfoot (Ranunculus fluitans and related species).
 In many places they have become quite accustomed to accepting bread and other food scraps.

 Mute Swans make nests of vegetation and down in reedy margins.
 In April they produce between five and twelve cygnets; swans are very good parents.

 We hope that you have found this information helpful.
 If so we are sure you would also enjoy our books about Algarve wildlife and wildflowers.
 Buy them online here...